crater2722/learn_beginner-python/README.md

 ### Contribute:

 Found an error, or have suggestions?
 Feel free to fork this repository, make changes, and create a pull request.
 You can also post it in issues.

-## **‼️‼️PLEASE NOTE I HAVE WORKED HARD FOR THIS SO PLEASE DO NOT SELL OR USE THIS FOR COMMERCIAL USE‼️‼️**